Sure, your windows enhance the architectural appeal of your home, but these components are also responsible for helping keep the…

 Aging.
 Over time, wooden frames can warp or crack, leaving small gaps that can let in untreated air from the outside.
 If your windows are outdated and at least 15 to 20 years old, call in a window maintenance specialist to assess the current condition and structural integrity of your windows.

 Advanced wear and tear.
 Most high-quality replacement windows last for decades.
 However, day-to-day wear and tear can still take its toll.
 For example, the weatherstripping can become worn-out, resulting in random cold spots throughout the living space.

 High moisture content.
 If you live in an area with extremely humid climate or frequent rainfalls, your windows will surely take a beating.
-If you see condensation building up inside the window pane, it is time to replace your windows with energy-efficient units, according to a window and roofing contractor.
+If you see condensation building up inside the window pane, it is time to replace your windows with energy-efficient units.

 Lack of maintenance.
 The frames and weatherstripping of your windows require minimal maintenance to keep it in their pristine condition.
 However, neglecting proper cleaning or exposing your windows to corrosive chemicals can certainly cause problems down the road.
 Make sure to follow all the instructions of the manufacturer when maintaining your windows.

 ARCH Exteriors, LLC is a premier source of home improvement solutions, including window installation and roof replacement.
 Our top-rated professionals are committed to providing the comfort and efficiency you need through industry-leading products and services.
 Call us today at (301) 215-2343 or fill out our contact form to set up an appointment.